itszeeshan/react-custom-hooks/README.md

-# React Custom Hooks Snippets Extension for VS Code
+# React Custom Hooks Snippets Extension for VS Code (In Progress)

 Enhance your development workflow with this VS Code extension that offers a collection of useful React Custom hooks as code.
 Whether you're using JavaScript or TypeScript, this extension dynamically loads and provides snippets from external files, to fit your project needs.